pcxmac/g2deploy/README.md

   ./mirror.sh ../config/[type]_[remote?].mirrors [protocol type {ftp,rsync,http*}] [PROFILE-releases.mirrors]

-  example - ./mirror.sh ../config/releases.mirrors http plasma      # use a http URL reference in the mirrors-file
+  example - ./mirror.sh ../config/releases.mirrors http plasma      # use a http URL reference in the mirrors-file for the xz/asc latest stage3

-  example - ./mirror.sh ../config/releases.mirrors file plasma      # use a local file system reference in the mirrors-file
+  example - ./mirror.sh ../config/releases.mirrors file plasma      # use a local file system reference in the mirrors-file for the xz/asc latest stage3

   example - ./mirror.sh ../config/releases.mirrors http sync-only   # 3rd argument is trivial, this will pull down a sync url, for esync

   example - ./mirror.sh ../config/distfiles.mirrors rsync sync-only   # 3rd argument is trivial, in fact, it doesn't have to be stated, pulls down distfiles sync URL

   # SYNCHRONIZE BACKEND